AKrishnaMurthy99/AKrishnaMurthy99/README.md

 # Hi there, I'm Krishna 👋

 Welcome to my GitHub profile!
-I'm a passionate **Data Analyst** with continuously expanding expertise in the field of data through the latest tools and technologies.
+I'm a passionate **Data Analyst**, continuously expanding expertise in the field of data through the latest tools and technologies.
 I enjoy working with data, building cool projects, and always learning something new.

 When I'm not working on data, you'll find me actively contributing as a **Rotaractor** or cheering for my favorite football team.